mm80843/T3.5/docs/Benef/PBN__Benef_1253.md

 # __Increased in-service life of buildings__

-## Name of the Benefit

-Green roofs protect the building envelope from extreme weather conditions, increasing its durability and lifespan.

 ## Description of Benefits pertaining to Beneficiaries

 * [Building owners investing in green roofs can save maintenance and repair costs and increase the value of their properties.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1408.md)